 - They are hard to break into.
 The solid construction makes it challenging for a thief to get past it to enter the building.

-- Some overhead coiling doors are available in insulated models, which combine metal and foam.
-The foam provides significant insulation, which keeps heat and cold out as needed.
-This means you save money on energy bills, as the HVAC system doesn’t have to work as hard.
+- Some overhead coiling doors are available in insulated models, which combine metal and foam in their construction.
+The foam provides significant thermal insulation, which keeps heat and cold out as needed.
+This means you save money on energy bills, as the HVAC system doesn’t have to work as hard to maintain a steady internal temperature.

-- Roll-up doors are keep external noises out – a great boon if your business is in a noisy industrial area or on a busy street.
+- Roll-up doors are good at keeping external noises out – a great boon if your business is in a noisy industrial area or on a busy street.

-At Sacs Door and Gate Corp. we can explain the difference between roll-up overhead doors and sectional doors, and help you decide which is the best for your operation.
+At Sacs Door and Gate Corp. we can explain the difference between roll-up overhead doors and sectional doors, and help you decide which commercial garage door option is the best for your operation.